 4. Drinking Green Tea: Apart from facilitating nourished and clear skin, regular consumption of green tea may promote weight loss by boosting metabolism.
 This is primarily because of the presence of rich antioxidants and catechins in it.

 5. Maintain portion control: Eat everything but in smaller portions.
 Be smart with what you eat too.
 Increase the portion size of the nutritious food on your plate like vegetables or dal, and cut your dessert by half.

-6. Eat Less Salt: Greater the amount of salt, greater the risk of water retention and weight gain.
-Excess salt also increases risk of high cholesterol and blood pressure.
+6. Eat Less Salt: Greater the amount of salt, the greater the risk of water retention and weight gain.
+Excess salt also increases the risk of high cholesterol and blood pressure.

 7. Beware Of Hidden Sugar: Excessive refined sugar is an invite to unnecessary calories.
-Also, be weary of sugar in unexpected places like cereals, tomato ketchup and packaged foods, etc. Refined sugar, which is hidden, often contributes to great number of empty calories which results in fat accumulation.
+Also, be wary of sugar in unexpected places like cereals, tomato ketchup, and packaged foods, etc. Refined sugar, which is hidden, often contributes to a great number of empty calories which results in fat accumulation.

-10. Track Your Calorie Count: Maintain a food journal or make note in your mobile phone about the calories that you are having throughout the day.
+10. Track Your Calorie Count: Maintain a food journal or make notes on your mobile phone about the calories that you are having throughout the day.
 According to the 2015-2020 Dietary Guidelines for Americans, women are likely to need between 1,600 and 2,400 calories a day, and men from 2,000 to 3,000.